srk/PsiZoo/README.md

 # PsiZoo
-An index of DFT and other electron structure methods The index itself is in index.md
+An index of DFT and other electron structure methods.
+The index itself is in index.md